GiuliaGallorini/react-github-finder/README.md

 - **useRef...** you will see later
 - you can also create **custom hooks**!

+## Implementing Context

+**Redux** is needed for very large application, but the context API gives you a really nice solution for small to medium sized apps.<br>

 ## Code & Resources

 The final code for this project can be found in this Github repo: